 STPH has International Board Certified Lactation Consultants on hand to assist you with breastfeeding, pumping, milk production, and equipment rentals and purchases.
 The NICU has breast pumps on wheels that can be moved to your baby’s bedside so you can pump while bonding with your infant.
 Breast pumping kits should be brought with you to pump at the bedside.
 Additional pumping supplies and parts are available for purchase in our Lactation Boutique.

-STPH chaplains are readily available from 7 a.m. to 5 p.m.
-Monday through Friday to provide pastoral, spiritual and emotional support to families from diverse faith traditions and cultures.
-They are on call if your needs are at another time or during an emergency.
+The STPH spiritual care services team is available to provide pastoral, spiritual and emotional support to families from diverse faith traditions and cultures.

 The hospital chapel is located just off the main lobby near the gift shop.
 Visitors of all faiths are welcome to visit the chapel for prayer and meditation.